centowen/salsa/readme.md

     ./dehydrated -c
     ```

 5. Add or update `development/env.sh` with path to the certificate and private key from dehydrated.
-Change salsa to the name you opted for.
+Change salsa-12 to the name you opted for.

     ```bash
     echo "export KEY_FILE_PATH=<path to dehydrated>/certs/salsa.duckdns.org/privkey.pem" >> ./development/env.sh